 (3) Target timeframes for restoring operations and organizational chains of command

-The Lion Group has positioned the 13 risks as shared risks to be managed Group-wide because they have the potential to significantly impact the Group’s management performance and financial status.
+The Lion Group has positioned the 13 risks as shared risks to be managed on a priority basis Group-wide because they have the potential to significantly impact the Group’s management performance and financial status.
 Other risks have been defined as departmental risks to be dealt with by each department, mainly by officers.
 The status of risk response is assessed twice yearly by each department.
 The Corporate Planning Department compiles the results and reports them to the Board of Directors and Executive Committee.
 The status of each department’s risk management is further assessed by the Auditing Office via business operations audits.

 For more information on the 13 risks and Lion’s main initiatives to address them, please refer to here.